deropi/BathyBrooksiSymbionts/README.md

-# BathyBrooksiSymbionts
+# Bathymodiolus Brooksi symbiont strains analyses

-This repository contains scripts used for population genetic analyses of Bathymodiolus brooksi symbionts from Gulf of Mexico.
+Welcome to BathyBrooksiSymbionts repository!
+Here, you will find the in-house scripts that were used for the population structure analysis and strain evolution of chemosynthetic symbionts from the deep-sea mussel Bathymodiolus brooksi.

-# Population_structure_analyses
+## Population_structure_analyses

 This directory contains python and R scripts for the analyses of population structure of the symbionts together with ,,,